1 New York Times and USA Today bestselling author

 Debbie Macomber is one of today’s most prolific and popular authors of contemporary women’s fiction.
 She is the author of numerous bestsellers, including Any Dream Will Do, Sweet Tomorrows, A Girl’s Guide to Moving On, Last One Home, Blossom Street Brides, and Rose Harbor in Bloom.
-Her novels have spent 990 weeks on the New York Times bestseller list, 13 of which were at #1.
+Her novels have spent over 1,000 weeks on the New York Times bestseller list, 13 of which were at #1.

 Best known for her beloved Cedar Cove and Rose Harbor series, Macomber has also published bestselling cookbooks, several works of nonfiction—such as the popular One Perfect World—an adult coloring book, and two acclaimed children’s books.
 Every year Macomber delights her readers with a Christmas novel celebrating the best of the season.
 Five of these novels have been made into original Hallmark Channel movies.
 The Cedar Cove series was made into Hallmark Channel’s first scripted dramatic series, and ran for three seasons.

 Macomber started out on a rented typewriter on her kitchen table, determined to become a writer while also raising four young children.
 168 titles later, she now owns two businesses in addition to being a writer, The Grey House Café (formerly the Victorian Rose Tea Room) and A Good Yarn Shop (featured in the Blossom Street novels) in Port Orchard, WA, the town which inspired the Cedar Cove series.